gsanroma/gsanroma.github.io/_posts/2019-01-04-vbm-data-preparation.md

 ```
 (the same for \_WM.nii.gz).

-The initial templates look like this blabla:
+The initial templates look like this:

 ![Gray Matter](/images/avg_GM.png)
 ![White Matter](/images/avg_WM.png)